-After securing approval of the committee's composition from the student's advisor and the Director of Graduate Studies, the student will inform the Graduate Coordinator in writing by completing the Nomination of Dissertation Committee Membership form available at: http://history.uoregon.edu/wp-content/uploads/sites/8/2014/04/discom.pdf
+After securing approval of the committee's composition from the student's advisor and the Director of Graduate Studies, the student will inform the Graduate Coordinator in writing by completing the Nomination of Dissertation Committee Membership form.

 The committee may also be amended, by petition.